jeremyn/roguelike-sokoban/README.md

 on Windows you might want to use the
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) or find some other option.

+You can also run this with Docker as described later.

 ## Included levels